limorq/liri-node-app/README.md

 A command line node application that returns tweets, song, and movie information.
 The application takes four commands:

-  1. my-tweets - which takes no parameter and returns the users last 20 tweets.
+  1. my-tweets -  takes no parameter and returns the users last 20 tweets.

-  2. spotify-this-song - which takes in a song name (in quotes) and retuns the following information;
+  2. spotify-this-song -  takes in a song name (in quotes) and retuns the following information;
     a. song name
     b. artist
     c. album
     d. preview url link

-  3. movie-this - which takes in a movie name (in quotes) and returns the following;
+  3. movie-this -  takes in a movie name (in quotes) and returns the following;
     a. movie title
     b. year
     c. imdb rating